nikitavoloboev/data/sharing/lessons-learned.md

 - Change location.
 	- Work from different places.
 	- Meet new people.
-	- I are not productive staying in the same spot for too long.
+	- I am not productive staying in the same spot for too long.
 - Focus on the foundations fist.
 	- Health (Exercise and Nutrition).
 	- Good state of mind.